 It always pays to attend to your cannabis plants’ needs and be aware of the signs of marijuana deficiencies.
-By now, you probably have a checklist of what you need to do for it daily: if it is getting enough hours of light, keeping the room warm, leveling out the humidity, sprinkling on some water, mixing in the fertilizer and checking up on its stems and leaves.
+By now, you probably have a checklist of what you need to do for your plant daily: if it is getting enough hours of light, keeping the room warm, leveling out the humidity, sprinkling on some water, mixing in the fertilizer, and checking up on its stems and leaves.

-Just like us, plants, too, are prone to diseases if they do not get enough nutrients.
+Like us, plants are prone to diseases if they are not healthy enough.
 In most cases, cannabis plants experience such conditions from nutrient deficiencies.
 These may be caused by certain fertilizers or their environment, among others.
 Your plant will exhibit signs and symptoms of these deficiencies, so once they show up, act on them right away.
-Marijuana commonly faces micronutrient deficiencies; these macronutrients are what most fertilizers contain right at the top of its label for nutritional value: nitrogen (N), phosphorus (P), and potassium (K).
+Marijuana commonly faces nutrient deficiencies; these macronutrients are what most fertilizers contain right at the top of its label for nutritional value: nitrogen (N), phosphorus (P), and potassium (K).

 Common Marijuana Deficiencies

 On the outside, nitrogen is needed mainly to grow healthy leaves.
-It also plays a major role in the process of photosynthesis and production of chlorophyll, keeping cannabis green and lean.
+It also plays a significant role in the photosynthesis and production of chlorophyll, keeping cannabis green and lean.
 Nitrogen is crucially needed, especially during the vegetative stage and flowering period.